 Purely descriptive cataloging of fungal metabolites or in vitro chemical synthesis of metabolites do not generally fall within the scope of this journal.

-Fungal Secondary Metabolites and Mycotoxins welcomes submissions of the following article types: Case Report, Classification, Correction, Data Report, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Systematic Review and Technology and Code.
+Fungal Secondary Metabolites and Mycotoxins welcomes submissions of the following article types: Brief Research Report, Case Report, Classification, Correction, Data Report, Erratum, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Fungal Secondary Metabolites and Mycotoxins, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 CH – 1005 Lausanne